Fran6nd/tui-diagdrawer/README.md

 * Finding words, chunk...
 * Display strings bigger than screen in help viewport.
 * Improve the text editor.
-* Better sandbox LUA scripts.
+* Better sandbox for LUA scripts.
 * Enable the user to change the name of the outpout file.
+* Better Lua errors handling (avoid segfault if args not ok).
+* Capability to override existing built-in edit modes.

 # Here is what we can do: